core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 As per {{RFC7252}}{{I-D.ietf-core-groupcomm-bis}}, group requests sent over multicast MUST be Non-Confirmable, and thus are not retransmitted by the CoAP messaging layer.
 Instead, applications should store such outgoing messages for a predefined, sufficient amount of time, in order to correctly perform possible retransmissions at the application layer.
 According to {{Section 5.2.3 of RFC7252}}, responses to Non-Confirmable group requests SHOULD also be Non-Confirmable, but endpoints MUST be prepared to receive Confirmable responses in reply to a Non-Confirmable group request.
 Confirmable group requests are acknowledged in non-multicast environments, as specified in {{RFC7252}}.

 Furthermore, endpoints in the group locally perform error handling and processing of invalid messages according to the same principles adopted in {{RFC8613}}.
-However, a recipient MUST stop processing and silently reject any message which is malformed and does not follow the format specified in {{sec-cose-object}} of this specification, or which is not cryptographically validated in a successful way.
+However, a recipient MUST stop processing and silently reject any message which is malformed and does not follow the format specified in {{sec-cose-object}} of this document, or which is not cryptographically validated in a successful way.
 In either case, it is RECOMMENDED that the recipient does not send back any error message.
 This prevents servers from replying with multiple error messages to a client sending a group request, so avoiding the risk of flooding and possibly congesting the network.

 ## Protecting the Request ## {#ssec-protect-request}